liferay/liferay-docs/developer/reference/articles/tooling/liferay-workspace/01-intro.markdown

 separate @product@ environment settings for development, testing, and production in a single Liferay Workspace.
 So how does it work?

-The `configs` folder offers five subfolders:
+The `configs` folder offers six subfolders:

-- `common`: holds a common configuration that you want applied to all environments.
+`common`: holds a common configuration that you want applied to all environments.

-- `dev`: holds the development configuration.
+`dev`: holds the development configuration.

-- `docker`: holds the configuration for a Docker container.
+`docker`: holds the configuration for a Docker container.

-- `local`: holds the configuration intended for testing locally.
+`local`: holds the configuration intended for testing locally.

-- `prod`: holds the configuration for a production site.
+`prod`: holds the configuration for a production site.

-- `uat`: holds the configuration for a UAT site.
+`uat`: holds the configuration for a UAT site.

 You're not limited to just these environments.
 You can create any subfolder in the `configs` folder (e.g., `aws`, `test`, etc.) to simulate any environment.